 Each boiler must have a minimum efficiency of 86% for gas and 85% for oil.
 The replacement of a gas boiler will probably have to be a condensing boiler unless there is sufficient reason why one cannot be installed.
 An assessment is carried out by a registered installer on the type of boiler you will be required to have.
-The assessment is described in the Department for Communities and Local Government publication:
+The assessment is described in the Ministry of Housing, Communities and Local Government publication:

 - Domestic Building Services Compliance Guide (PDF 1023 Kb)

-For more advice on this see Gas and oil central heating boilers: Advice to householders (PDF 110Kb) information leaflet produced by the Department for Communities and Local Government (then ODPM).
+For more advice on this see Gas and oil central heating boilers: Advice to householders (PDF 110Kb) information leaflet produced by the Ministry of Housing, Communities and Local Government (then ODPM).

 Condensing Boilers - A condensing boiler with a SEDBUK rating of A or B should be installed unless an assessment carried out by a Gas Safe Register installer from 1 April 2009 suggests that it is not viable to install one, then less efficient boilers with SEDBUK Ratings of C or D can be installed providing they have meet the minimum efficiency as stated above.